NVIDIA Corporation

 “CLAIMS ADMINISTRATOR” - means LegalEASE; or its subsidiary.

-“COMPLEX WILL” - means the Member has a significant net worth and will benefit from tax planning, or the estate is subject to current state or federal estate taxation; or the Member owns a business that will continue in operation after death; or the Member wants to put restrictions on what heirs may do with the property; or the Member wants to leave money to someone in a trust because the person cannot manage his or her own affairs (such as a mentally handicapped child), or wants the property to be managed by a trustee for a period of time past the child’s age of majority, to age 25 or 30, for example; or the Member thinks that someone will challenge the will; or the Member wants to exclude any lawful dependents.
+“COMPLEX WILL” - means a will for an individual who has a significant net worth and will benefit from tax planning, or the estate is subject to current state or federal estate taxation; or owns a business that will continue in operation after death; or wants to put restrictions on what heirs may do with the property; or wants to leave money to someone in a trust because the person cannot manage their own affairs (such as a mentally handicapped child), or wants the property to be managed by a trustee for a period of time past the child’s age of majority, to age 25 or 30, for example; or thinks that someone will challenge the will; or wants to exclude any lawful dependents.
+The inclusion of a pour-over provision in a will does not, by itself, make a will complex.

-“COVERED FAMILY MEMBER” – means the Member’s Covered Spouse and the Member’s children, including stepchildren, legally adopted children, children placed in the home for adoption and foster children, up to age 26.
+“COVERED FAMILY MEMBER” – means the Member’s Covered Spouse and the Member’s unmarried dependent children, including stepchildren, legally adopted children, children placed in the home for adoption and foster children, up to age 26.

-“COVERED SPOUSE” - means the Member’s lawful spouse or Domestic Partner at the time the coverage is in effect.
+“COVERED SPOUSE” - means the Member’s lawful spouse or Domestic Partner at the time the coverage is in effect and for whom the required premium is paid where spouse coverage is optional.

 “DOMESTIC PARTNER” – means the Member’s domestic partner as defined by the jurisdiction in which the Member primarily resides.

-“DURABLE FINANCIAL POWER OF ATTORNEY” –a legal document that allows an individual to appoint another person to manage the individual’s finances in the event that he/she is unable to do so him/her self.
+“DURABLE FINANCIAL POWER OF ATTORNEY” –a legal document that allows an individual to appoint another person to manage the individual’s finances in the event that they are unable to do so themselves.

 “EFFECTIVE DATE” - means the date the Member’s coverage hereunder begins.

-“HEALTH CARE OR MEDICAL POWER OF ATTORNEY” – A legal document that allows an individual to appoint another person to make medical decisions in the event the individual is unable to do so him/her self.
+“HEALTH CARE OR MEDICAL POWER OF ATTORNEY” – A legal document that allows an individual to appoint another person to make medical decisions in the event the individual is unable to do so themselves.

 “LEGAL PLAN ADMINISTRATOR” – LegalEASE, its affiliates, officers, directors, employees, and/or agents, including third party organizations and their affiliates, officers, directors, employees, and/or agents, hired by LegalEASE to perform services under the Policy.

-“LIVING WILL/ HEALTH CARE OR ADVANCE DIRECTIVE” – A legal document that outlines an individual’s preferences for medical treatment and which takes effect only when the individual becomes incapacitated and can no longer express his or her wishes.
+“LIVING WILL/ HEALTH CARE OR ADVANCE DIRECTIVE” – A legal document that outlines an individual’s preferences for medical treatment and which takes effect only when the individual becomes incapacitated and can no longer express their wishes.

-“MEMBER” - refers to the individual who (a) is associated with the Policyholder, (b) has either paid a premium or had a premium paid on his or her behalf, and (c) meets the eligibility requirements for Covered Services as defined by the Policyholder.
+“MEMBER” - refers to the individual who (a) is associated with the Policyholder, (b) has either paid a premium or had a premium paid on their behalf, and (c) meets the eligibility requirements for Covered Services as defined by the Policyholder.

-“MEMBER SERVICE CENTER” - means the service location established to assist Members/Covered Family Members in making full use of the coverage.
+“MEMBER SERVICE CENTER” - means the service location established to assist Members in making full use of the coverage.

 “NEIGHBOR” – A person whose residence is located on a property that directly abuts the property on which a Member’s residence is located.